Tomography by Design: An Algebraic Approach to Low-Rank Quantum States

 The state of a quantum system is fully described by its density matrix---a Hermitian, positive-semidefinite (PSD) operator with unit trace---that provides a unified representation of both pure and mixed quantum states (probabilistic mixtures of pure states).
 Its diagonal entries represent state populations (probabilities), while its off-diagonal entries encode quantum coherences between states \cite{nielsen2010quantum}.
 Accurately determining this matrix is a key challenge in quantum science, as many tasks, such as benchmarking and verification of quantum hardware, and fidelity estimation, essentially involve its estimation.
 This matrix is estimated by a technique known as quantum state tomography (QST) \cite{nielsen2010quantum, cramer2010efficient, gross2010csqst, liu2012csqst}.
 QST works by performing an informationally complete set of measurements on a large ensemble of identically prepared quantum systems.
 The collected data is subsequently used to reconstruct the density matrix.
 However, a major obstacle is the exponential growth in parameters (and correspondingly in measurements and reconstruction complexity) as the system grows, an obstacle known as the ``curse of dimensionality."

 Physically relevant states occupy only a tiny, structured subset of Hilbert space, constrained by locality and finite-complexity dynamics that limit correlations and entanglement \cite{eisert2010colloquium, gross2010csqst, liu2012csqst}.
 This subset includes pure or low-entropy states, low-energy states of local Hamiltonians, product states, and structured states in which only a subset of entries carry valuable information.
+In such cases, the density matrix has low rank.
 Exploiting these low-rank or structural constraints can tame the curse of dimensionality.